2016 is over so the important question just lingering over your portfolio is a simple one, right?

 Is the S&P 500 the right index?
 More often than not, no. It does not represent investments held in other countries nor does it represent another 2,000 to 3,000 stocks potentially used by advisors or investors.

 For 2016 we have seen returns varying from 1.26% to 8.35%.
-For us, when we look to evaluate an advisor on their performance these numbers don’t mean as much as the two-year, three-year and five-year returns coupled with the fees being paid by the client.
+For us, when we look to evaluate an investment advisor on their performance these numbers don’t mean as much as the two-year, three-year and five-year returns coupled with the fees being paid by the client.
 If an advisor was able to generate 5% on a $1,000,000 portfolio they produced $50,000 for you in 2016.
 However, what was the fee?
 This number is important as it dictates what you true return would have been.

 Feel free to reach out to us via email and we’ll be happy to spend 30 minutes discussing your performance and the benchmarks.